 I will endeavour to explain that these fires are now entering into "The Kilmore East Murrindindi Complex South.
 (There are two sections of the South Complex).
 This section is the larger in size which covers and includes the following areas, towns and settlements.
 Humevale, Kinglake West, Pheasant Creek, Kinglake Central and its outlying areas, Castella, Toolangi to the West side of the black range, Mt.
 St. Leonard, Mt.
-Riddle near Healesville to the Maroondah Reservoir and its catchment areas in the Yarra Ranges National Park.
-Humevale Range, Strathewen, St. Andrews, Smiths Gully, down around Watsons & Diamond Creeks, Mittons Bridge, Arthurs Creek, over the range South side to Yarra Glen and to Upper Ngumby, North West to the forests near Christmas Hills plateau.
+Riddle near Healesville to the Maroondah Reservoir and its catchment areas in the Yarra Ranges National Park, Humevale Range, Strathewen, St. Andrews, Smiths Gully, down around Watsons & Diamond Creeks, Mittons Bridge, Arthurs Creek, over the range South side to Yarra Glen and to Upper Ngumby, North West to the forests near Christmas Hills plateau.

 The other section in the Kilmore East - Murrindindi Complex is a sizeable isolated area involved in fire for the next 2 weeks.
 It originally traveled east from Healesville spotting embers approximately 10 klms to Mt.
 Juliet and down onto Mt.
-Ritchie then to the Warburton - Woods Point
+Ritchie then to the Warburton - Woods Point Road.
 This fire, front in no time spread North to Cambarville and onto Cambarville Junction then South East to near Reefton township, then South to the O'Shannassey Reservoir to Mc Mahons Creek.
 The second front burnt out and around the Toorourrong Reservoir then the North West wind spotted it over the Whittlesea - Kinglake Road at approx. 1530 hours on a relatively narrow front into the Humevale Range, East of Whittlesea (where 6 people died).

-By approximately 1540 hrs. the fires were burning along

-the top of the range, fragmenting and creating fingers running tongues of flames down and over spurs and up gullies. eventually breaking out into heavily forested country.
+By approximately 1540 hrs. the fires were burning along the top of the range, fragmenting and creating running fingers and tongues of flames down and over spurs and up gullies, eventually breaking out into heavily forested country.
 The fires now developed into fire storm proportions.
-It was an extremely hot fierce front being blown along by hot strong North West winds. fed by large quantities of accumulated fuel built up on the forest floors over many years.
+It was an extremely hot fierce front being blown along by hot strong North West winds, fed by large quantities of accumulated fuel built up on the forest floors over many years.

 Hundreds of thousands of trees in this area were severely scorched, many of them will find it hard to recover.
-The monstrous fire front was now heading straight towards Strathewen into Castella East and the Toolangi State Above: DSE and CFA firefighters discuss tactics for the Murrindindi fires.
+The monstrous fire front was now heading straight towards Strathewen where many of the residents were unaware of its coming.